okitavera/okitavera.netlify.app/inventory/article/deploy-any-ssg-on-github-pages-using-travisci.md

 ---
-title: "Deploy any Static-site generator on GitHub Pages using TravisCI"
+title: "GitHub Pages, Static Site Generator, and TravisCI"
-description: "In this article, Okitavera explaining step-by-step how to deploy any static-site generator on github pages automatically by the help of TravisCI Deployment feature."
+desc: "How to deploy any static-site generator on github pages automatically by the help of TravisCI Deployment feature"
 date: 2018-12-31
 tags:
   - JAMstack